SAMMISolutions/docs/doc_posts/_components/core.md

 <div markdown="1">

 #### Edit Triggers
+You can right click on a button or press `CTRL + double click` to add a trigger.
 Add various triggers to your button to get automatically executed when a specific event happens.
 For example, you can trigger your button every time you get a new follower or someone types `!hello` in your chat.
-You can press CTRL + double click on a button to add a trigger.

 Learn more about specific triggers in our [**Triggers**]({{ "triggers/introduction" | relative_url }}) section.